Rvpartap/Rvpartap/README.md

 - 💻 **5 October** new **Windows 11** is to be Announced!!

-- 😍 This is at my School will be new room/class calld Gaming Room, Yey!!
+- 😍 This year at my School will be new room/class calld Gaming Room, Yey!!

 <h3 align="left"> 🛠 Useful Links: </h3>